kairosity/mp4-lionize/README.md

 # Structure

 The structure is somewhat non-linear as the navigation is flexible and depedent on whether a user is registered and logged in or not.
 Navigation and user flow also differs for admin vs. regular users.
 I was aware of the importance of maintaining a level of simplicity as because of its' multi-layered structure I wanted all the pages to be evident and easily accessible for users.
 I was careful to ensure that both the information architecture and design was intuitive and as simplified as possible.
-To this end I was careful to include amble feedback in the form of toast messages as well as confirmation modals of any deletion possible.
+To this end I was careful to include ample feedback in the form of toast messages, well designed error pages and confirmation modals for admin product deletion.

 ## Interaction Design